Xyrai/discord.py-Template/README.md

 # discord.py template
-A template of the API wrapper for Discord
+A template of the API wrapper for Discord: discord.py